 Working Tax Credit

-How do I get my cost of living payment?
+How do I get the Cost of Living Payment?

 Update 21/07/22: The Welsh Government have made an additional £90m available to expand the groups who can apply for £200 to help towards their winter fuel bills.
-This opens it up to people claiming child tax credits, pension credits, disability benefits, carers allowance, contributory benefits (like contribution based ESA, JSA) and those receiving help from the Council Tax Reduction Scheme.
+This opens it up to people claiming child tax credits, pension credits, disability benefits, carers allowance, contributory benefits (like contribution based ESA, JSA), those receiving help from the Council Tax Reduction Scheme and others.
 Low income households can apply from 26 Sept 2022 with first payments reaching people in October.
 Read more about the Wales fuel support scheme: 2022 to 2023 on the Welsh Government website.